lydiay3590/github-tutorial/README.md

 1. Create a new directory that's seperate from your root directory (hint: use `mkdir <file name>`)
 2. Once you've created your directory make sure to `cd` into it
 3. When you're in your desired location, you can use `git init` to turn it into a repository (now you should be able to see the word "(master)" in your terminal)
 4. In order to use `git add .` and `git commit -m "<message>"` you must create changes within a file
-5. To create a file use `touch <file name>.txt` and to open up the file use `c9 <filename>``
+5. To create a file use `touch <file name>.txt` and to open up the file use `c9 <filename>`
 6. Once you've made changes in your file, you can use `git add .` to put the changes onto the stage
 7. By using `git commit -m "<message>"` you can name the changes you added onto the stage
+8. You can cycle steps 4-7 however many times you'd like to obtain your final product

 Using GitHub to create a repository and linking it to your ide:
 1. Firstly, make sure you're logged in on GitHub